dreamcatcher-tech/napps/cli/issues.md

 if there is a default tool, then we should allow it to be called by name as well as by default

+when running local, should be able to set it to use a ramdisk for the fs

+booleans should be true if present, false if not, or explicitly set